-Subsidiary Guarantees On the issue date, each of our restricted subsidiaries that guarantees our Senior Credit Facility will guarantee the notes.
-The on the saste date, catch of our feathers attached and an army an guaranteed by additional subsidiaries in the future under certain circumstances.
+Subsidiary Guarantees On the issue date, each of our restricted subsidiaries that guarantees our Senior Credit

+Facility will guarantee the notes.
+The notes may be guaranteed by additional subsidiaries in the future under certain circumstances.
 See "Description of Notes - Certain Covenants - Additional Note Guarantees."
-GEO and the initial guarantors generated approximately 85.8% and 82.2% of our consolidated revenues for the thirteen weeks ended April 3, 2011 and the fiscal year ended harmary 2, 2011, respectively, and held approximately 85.3% and 81.8% of our consolidated assets as of April 3, 2011 and January 2, 2011, respectively.
+GEO and the initial guarantors generated approximately 85.8% and 82.2% of our consolidated revenues for the thirteen weeks ended April 3, 2011 and the fiscal year ended January 2, 2011, respectively, and held approximately 85.3% and 81.8% of our consolidated assets as of April 3, 2011 and January 2, 2011, respectively.

-Ranking The notes and the guarantees will be unsecured, unsubordinated obligations of GEO and the guarantors and will rank
+The notes and the guarantees will be unsecured, unsubordinated obligations of GEO and the guarantors and will rank:

-• pari passu with any unsecured, unsubordinated indebtedness of GEO and the guarantors, including the 73/4% Senior Notes;
+pari passu with any unsecured, unsubordinated indebtedness of GEO and the guarantors, including the 73/4% Senior Notes;

-• senior to any future indebtedness of GEO and the guarantors that is expressly subordinated to the notes and the guarantees;
+senior to any future indebtedness of GEO and the guarantors that is expressly subordinated to the notes and the guarantees;

-• effectively junior to any secured indebtedness of GEO and the guarantors, including indebtedness under our Senior Credit Facility, to the extent of the value of the assets securing such indebtedness; and
+effectively junior to any secured indebtedness of GEO and the guarantors, including indebtedness under our Senior Credit Facility, to the extent of the value of the assets securing such indebtedness; and